Introduction

 What should I do if I notice bubbles forming after mixing?

-No—do not stir more; instead, apply gentle heat with a heat gun or torch to help release the trapped bubbles.
+Instead of stirring more, apply gentle heat with a heat gun or torch to help release any trapped bubbles.

 How can I ensure my workspace is suitable for mixing epoxy resin?

-Yes, if you maintain a clean, dust-free environment with controlled temperature and humidity, you can significantly improve your mixing results and reduce bubble formation.
+Maintaining a clean, dust-free environment with controlled temperature and humidity will greatly improve your mixing results and help reduce bubble formation.

 What are the best practices for storing leftover mixed epoxy resin?